jguhlin/minimap2-rs/README.md

 * `htslib` - **Success**
 * `simde` - **Success**

+# Tools using this binding
+- [Chopper](https://github.com/wdecoster/chopper) - Long read trimming and filtering
+- [mappy-rs](https://github.com/Adoni5/mappy-rs) - Drop-in multi-threaded replacement for python's mappy
+- [HiFiHLA](https://github.com/PacificBiosciences/hifihla) - HLA star-calling tool for PacBio HiFi data

 # Want feedback
 * Many fields are i32 / i8 to mimic the C environment, but would it make more sense to convert to u32 / u8 / usize?
-* Let me know pain points
+* Let me know pain points!

-# Tools using this binding
-[Chopper](https://github.com/wdecoster/chopper) - Long read trimming and filtering [mappy-rs](https://github.com/Adoni5/mappy-rs) - Drop-in multi-threaded replacement for python's mappy [hifihla](https://github.com/PacificBiosciences/hifihla) - HLA star-calling tool for PacBio HiFi data

 # Next things todo
 * Print other tags so we can have an entire PAF format